Date: 3 May 2015. Screening My Hatch

 Sometimes you must "Buy It Now".

-You've not committed to anything yet.
+You have not committed to anything yet.
 This simply puts stuff in your

 back to the same seller and see what they have to offer, again